DimitriTuaz/radio-didou/README.md

 # Contribution

-If you want to contribute to this fun, full-stack typescript, project, we welcome you on discord : https://discord.gg/CJrZDrt
+If you want to contribute to this fun, full-stack typescript project, we welcome you on discord : https://discord.gg/CJrZDrt.
+We could also help you if you plan to set-up your own server.